Corporate Paralegal Manager

 Management Responsibilities including, but not limited to:

-• Develop and manage onboarding and orientation programs for new corporate paralegals.
+- Develop and manage onboarding and orientation programs for new corporate paralegals, providing guidance on procedures, processes, and legal documentation.

 Paralegal Responsibilities including, but not limited to: